andrewk1/Climb-Bot/README.md

 Climb-Bot uses Google's search engine API as a NLP engine and for extracting route metadata.
 To run the bot, you may register an API key at https://cse.google.com

-Route metadata is extracted from theCrag.com
+Route metadata is extracted from theCrag.com; Reddit API accessed through PRAW